-Argentina 'cancels' friendly with Israel
+Argentina cancels friendly with Israel

-Argentina 'cancels Israel World Cup friendly' after Gaza violence
+Argentina cancels Israel World Cup friendly after Gaza violence

-Argentina has reportedly cancelled a World Cup warm-up match against Israel under political pressure over Israel's treatment of Palestinians in Gaza.
+Argentina has cancelled a World Cup warm-up match with Israel, apparently under political pressure over Israel's treatment of Palestinians in Gaza.

-Argentine striker Gonzalo Higuain told the ESPN sports channel on Tuesday the game had been cancelled.
+Argentina striker Gonzalo Higuain told the ESPN sports channel on Tuesday the game had been cancelled.

 "They've finally done the right thing," Higuain said in an interview.

-Argentine media also reported the cancellation.
-There was no official statement from the Israeli football association.
+The Israeli Embassy in Argentina tweeted to confirm that the football friendly between the two countries was off.

-Media reports said Israeli Prime Minister Benjamin Netanyahu had called Argentine President Mauricio Macri in an attempt to salvage the friendly tie, due to be played in Jerusalem on Saturday.
+Media reports say Israeli Prime Minister Benjamin Netanyahu called Argentine President Mauricio Macri in an attempt to salvage the friendly tie, due to be played in Jerusalem on Saturday.

-The news was met with cheers in Gaza, where at least 120 Palestinians were killed by Israeli forces during recent protests.
+News of the cancellation was met with cheers in Gaza, where at least 120 Palestinians were killed by Israeli forces during recent protests.

-In Ramallah in the West Bank, the Palestinian football association issued a statement thanking Argentine striker Lionel Messi and his colleagues for the cancellation.
+In Ramallah in the West Bank, the Palestinian football association issued a statement thanking Argentina striker Lionel Messi and his colleagues for the cancellation.

 "Values, morals and sport have secured a victory today and a red card was raised at Israel through the cancellation of the game," said chairman Jibril Rajoub, quoted by Reuters news agency.